tidev/titanium-docs/docs/api/titanium/analytics.md

 **GDPR Compliance**

 The Ti.Analytics namespace in Titanium is GDPR compliant since SDK 7.2.0.
-End users should be able to opt out of Analytics using the [optedOut](Titanium.Analytics.optedOut) property.
+End users should be able to opt out of Analytics using the <Titanium.Analytics.optedOut> property.
 If a user opted out from Analytics and you still call Analytics events, they will be ignored.

 Note: This does not affect your app until you make use of the `optedOut` property.
-Once enabled for your users (e.g. by having a [Titanium.UI.Switch](Titanium.UI.Switch) in your settings), you should handle it within your app logic.
+Once enabled for your users (e.g. by having a <Titanium.UI.Switch> in your settings), you should handle it within your app logic.

 <ApiDocs/>